-Students, faculty and staff can make an appointment by doing one of the following:
+Students can make an appointment by doing the following:

-For your first appointment, you will be asked to come a few minutes early to complete the following paperwork or download the forms here and bring to your appointment:
+For your first appointment, you will be asked to come 20 minutes early to complete client information forms.

 You can work with a counselor to explore your concerns and work towards a better understanding and resolution of your difficulties.
 The first session is an intake (an exploration/assessment session).
 The total number of sessions will vary depending on the issue(s) you bring to counseling.
 At times, your counselor may recommend psychological testing such as the MMPI.
 For more information on what to expect in counseling, refer to Client's Rights and Responsibilities.

-If you have concerns about a friend, want to do team building with your organization or are wondering how to deal with a troubled student, Counseling and Psychological Services staff can help you find a solution.
+If you’re a student with concerns about a friend, roommate, or family member or a faculty or staff member wondering how to deal with a troubled student, or a parent with concerns about the emotional well-being of your student, Counseling and Psychological Services staff can help you find a solution.

-If you have a consultation request on either the St. Paul or Minneapolis campus, call (651) 962-6780.
+If you have either a consultation or outreach request on either the St. Paul or Minneapolis campus, call (651) 962-6750.
 You may also contact us via E-mail.
-Typically, we need 2-3 weeks to respond to a request.

-UST staff are also encouraged to use the referral service of ComPsych Guidance Resources, a free, confidential service available 24 hours a day at 1-877-327-4753 or www.GuidanceResources.com (Company ID: ZB3042Q).
+UST staff are also encouraged to use the referral service of ComPsych Guidance Resources.

 ComPsych Guidance Resources Contact Information:

 Visit www.GuidanceResources.com to access hundreds of personal health topic and resources for child care, elder care, attorneys or financial planners.